 - We teach rain or shine

-- If weather conditions prohibit a riding lesson, we’ll substitute a much-needed horse-keeping lesson.
+- If weather conditions prohibit a riding lesson, we’ll substitute a much-needed horse-keeping or ground lesson.

 - We’ll cancel lessons altogether only if traveling is hazardous or if it is dangerous for the students to be around horses (bad weather tends to make the horses antsy and unpredictable).

 - We currently have 30+ students, which restricts our ability to change the schedule around but we will try our best to accommodate any changes you need to make.

 - It is important to arrive on time for your lessons.
 When you are late, often other people and horses are standing around waiting for you.
 Once your child can tack up on their own, we even suggest arriving 10 minutes early so they can make the most out of their lesson.

 - We reserve the right to cancel the lesson after lateness exceeds 20 minutes.

 - If you must cancel a lesson, please call and let us know at least 24 hours ahead of time whenever possible, so that we can offer that time or that horse to someone else.
 Please call or text Paige (713-817-5116) to let us know you will not be coming.

 - The best way to follow your child’s progression as he/she learns to ride is to be an active participant: go sit in the arena and watch his/her lessons; ask questions about the things you don’t understand; be a cheerleader for your child’s accomplishments.